rlennon/mscplacprj2021/docs/security.md

 # Securty Tools

-The proposed security tools (subject to review and approval of the team) are as follows:
+The proposed security tools (subject to review by the team) are as follows:

 * **Sonatype Lift**